Thursday, 28 September 2023

 Allow 2 hours

-You'll enjoy Raasay best if you have boots, clothes for all weathers and an OS map.
-If you're visiting for the day bring food too as you may not be near somewhere to eat when you need it.
+You'll enjoy Raasay best if you have boots, clothes for all weathers and an Ordnance Survey map.
+If you're visiting for the day, bring food too as you may not be near somewhere to eat when you need it.
 There are public toilets at the ferry terminal as you arrive.

 There's no bus on the island, so to explore the north end you'll need a bike or a car.
 There's no petrol station either, so make sure you have enough fuel.